microsoft/rag-experiment-accelerator/README.md

 }
 ```

-### Generate hypothertical document which includes an answer for the question in query
+### Generate hypothetical document which includes an answer for the question in query
 ```json
 {
     "query_expansion": "generated_hypothetical_document_to_answer"